The Ultimate Guide To CBD & Inflammation

-CBD or Cannabidiol is a naturally occurring chemical compound found in both the marijuana plant and the hemp plant.
+CBD or Cannabidiol is a naturally occurring chemical compound found in both the marijuana (Cannabis Sativa) plant and the hemp plant.
 It's one of more than 100 different compounds called cannabinoids which are responsible for many of the other effects you might experience when you use cannabis or hemp.

 Unlike THC, the active ingredient in marijuana, CBD doesn't cause an intoxicating high effect.
 Instead, it plays a role within the endocannabinoid system, or ECS, to help modulate and regulate body functions.
 CBD has been shown to offer several different potential benefits within the body, including reducing anxiety, pain, and inflammation.
 We'll touch more on CBD and its balancing effects a bit more in the next section.

 While CBD can be extracted from the cannabis plant, it's most commonly sourced from hemp.
 Hemp-derived CBD products are legal on a federal level if they contain less than 0.3% THC.
 However, hemp-derived CBD comes in three major categories: full-spectrum, broad-spectrum, and CBD isolate.

 Full-spectrum CBD: Full-spectrum CBD contains all of the terpenes, cannabinoids, fatty acids, minerals, and phytochemicals found naturally in the hemp plant.
 Put simply, it contains the plant's essence in a whole-plant hemp extract.
 Full spectrum CBD products are believed to be the most effective CBD extract since it includes all of the potential therapeutic properties of the plant.
 When these compounds come together, they work in synergy to boost each other's individual effects in a phenomenon known as the entourage effect.¹ All of our products are made with full-spectrum hemp-derived CBD that tests below the 0.3% THC legal limit.